 Any parent with a child over the age of 3 has gone on this journey.
-And if you're reading this, sounds like you're about to go on that journey too!
-Potty training is the long process of getting your toddler out of diapers and independently using the bathroom.
-There will be lots of accidents along the way, but know that it's normal!
+And if you’re reading this, sounds like you’re about to go on that journey too!
+Having the best potty training toilet will help out with sometimes long process of getting your toddler out of diapers and independently using the bathroom.
+There will be lots of accidents along the way, but know that it’s normal!

 Potty training starts somewhere in a wide range of ages.
 You should start watching for signs around 24 months, but most toddlers don’t take the leap until around their third birthday.
 About 40-60% of children are trained by 36 months, but accidents can continue into years 3 and 4.
 Plus, girls complete training 3 months earlier on average.
 How do you know it’s time?
 Physically, your toddler should have the motor skills to sit and rise from the potty chair or toilet seat, as well as sense the urge to go to the bathroom.
 Developmentally, your toddler should understand what this feeling means and be able to verbally express the need.
 Waiting until your toddler is truly ready will help create a more pleasant, less stressful, and faster adventure for everyone involved.

 Every person and expert out there has a variety of theories and potty training tips on the best way to potty train your toddler.
 There’s a ton of advice out there, but the truth is that it depends on your child.
 Whichever route you take, you need the right tools to start off.
 Potty training is hard enough, which is why we’ve put together a list of the best potty training toilets.